-12 Interesting Marco Polo Facts For Kids
+12 Interesting Marco Polo Facts For Kids [Fascinating Facts]

 Marco Polo was a Venetian merchant and explorer.
 He went from Europe to Asia between 1271 and 1295, spending 17 years in China.
-Polo’s forebears, particularly his father Niccolo and his uncle Maffeo, paved the road for him through their pioneering endeavors.
+Polo’s forebears, particularly Marco Polo’s father Niccolo and his uncle Maffeo, paved the road for him through their pioneering endeavors.
 The family had engaged in extensive trade with the Middle East over the years, amassing enormous riches and renown.
 Although it is unclear if the Polos were of noble origin in Venice, a city with republican and commercial traditions, the issue was of little consequence.

-Learn more about Marco Polo from the facts below.
+Learn more about kids Marco Polo facts.

 1. Marco Polo was a teen traveler.

 Marco Polo was still a novice traveler and merchant when he embarked on his epic adventure through the east.
 Marco was raised in Venice and took an interest in business trade from his father, Niccolò Polo, and his uncle Maffeo.
 Niccolo Polo, Marco’s father, abandoned his home in Venice and his pregnant wife to journey to Asia with his brother Maffeo Polo just before Marco was born.
 He only returned to Venice in 1269 first to see Marco.
 The three of them set out on a long voyage to Asia.
 At 17, Marco left his house with his father, Niccolo, and his uncle Maffeo in an attempt to travel to the court of Kublai Khan in Asia.

 2. In 24 years, Marco Polo covered more than 15,000 miles.